Skip to main content

 3. Compliance System

 • The Company sets out policies for promoting the Group’s compliance annually, and makes each company of the Group to be thoroughly aware of such policies.
 Each company of the Group takes its own initiatives to enhance compliance in a systematic manner based on the established policies.
+The progress of compliance promotion is checked by the Managerial Administrative Committee ("MAC") to verify the appropriateness of the measures being taken.
 The Company and each company of the Group have set their sights on the promotion of more effective compliance and work to prevent the materialization of risks, including the formulation of a structure to cope with the risk of extra territorial applications of foreign laws.

 • The Company makes the basic action pertaining to the compliance of the Group’s officers and employees thoroughly aware as the Group Compliance Code of Conduct.